YTread Logo

 rigg

-ering some of the behaviors we they were i don't like it very much so this primitive animal brain what does it do right the brain reacts to situations whether we want it to or not in particular this animal brain which doesn't think it just reacts to the environment so If I told you, hey.
+ering some of the behaviors that we didn't particularly like, so this primitive animal brain what does the brain do well react to situations if we want it to do so or not, particularly this animal brain that doesn't believe that it's just reacting to the environment, so if I said to you, hey, let's all go out and run down Broad Street, but don't increase your heart rate.

 the effect of trauma on the brain and how it affects behaviors john rigg tedxaugusta